 6

-I recommend taking the time to fully implement it on your Developer Org.
-That will cover a lot of scenarios.
+I recommend taking the time to fully implement them in your Developer Org.
+They will cover a lot of scenarios.

 7